google/personfinder/ui/README.md

 bundles and automatically move them (and static resources, like icons) to the Django app's static directory.

+## CSS

+We use Sass to produce the CSS for the React UI.
+The source .scss files are almost exactly like CSS files, but you can use variables and other neat things, and it's particularly helpful to use it with the Material Web libraries (as you can define values used by the Material CSS).

+Most of our files (with the exception of `all.scss`) have names that start with underscores.
+That's a signal to the Sass compiler that it's a partial file, meant only for import from another file, so that the compiler doesn't generate a standalone CSS file for it.

 ## Translations

 We use react-intl, by Yahoo, for translations: